|

 In NLP there is a technique where you go to your darkest thoughts and live out your greatest fears in your mind - you see yourself living with that most horrible of outcomes, and let out all the despair and anguish that you feel - cry it out, scream it out, whatever it takes.
 Then you turn over on your back, facing up with closed eyes still and see the light - the place you came from - then you slowly return to your 'base level', the place where you started until you consciously rejoin the group.

 The effect of this exercise is to remove the fear of that bad thing happening, since you have already experienced it, you have nothing to fear from experiencing it again.
-It is also often a emotional block remover, in that it lets out feelings bottled up from past experiences. when you remove the fears and worries from your life you are on track to beating depression.
+It is also often a emotional block remover, in that it lets out feelings bottled up from past experiences.
+When you remove the fears and worries from your life you are on track to beating depression.

 I did not know this method to beating depression at the time, so have done instinctively before was to sit under the shower and let the bad feelings run uncontrolled through my mind and body until they had completely run through me, I would let the warm water wash everything away, down the plug hole, and just stay there until everything had run its course.
 All the bad feelings were through and my mind had examined every concievable outcome from where I was at that time.